 The number of scholarships made through this program, as well as the individual dollar amount awarded, are subject to sufficient annual appropriations by the Illinois General Assembly and the Governor.

-The Golden Apple Scholars of Illinois Program encourages academically talented Illinois students, especially minority students, to pursue teaching careers, especially in teacher shortage disciplines or at hard-to-staff schools by providing tuition assistance at one of the participating colleges.
+The Golden Apple Scholars of Illinois Program encourages academically talented Illinois students, especially minority students, to pursue teaching careers, especially at high-need, hard-to-staff schools by providing tuition assistance at one of the participating colleges.
 You may qualify for up to $2,500 as a freshman or sophomore, and up to $5,000 as a junior or senior.

 As part of the application process, you must agree to teach, on a full-time basis, for a period of not less than five years at nonprofit Illinois public, private or parochial preschool, or an Illinois public elementary or second school considered a School of Need.
 You must begin teaching within two years of the completion of your degree or certificate program for which the assistance was awarded.
 If the teaching commitment is not fulfilled, the award will convert to a loan, which must be repaid, with interest.

 To be eligible, you must:

 - be named as a Golden Apple Scholar by the Golden Apple Foundation